sujaikumar/assemblage/README.md

 How to create a preliminary assembly using CLC
 ----------------------------------------------

-- Install the CLC Assembly Cell suite of tools (this README was tested with version 4.06 beta)
-- For a single end assembly, simply provide all error-corrected read files to `clc_novo_assemble`:
+Install the CLC Assembly Cell suite of tools (this README was tested with version 4.06 beta).
+For a single end assembly, simply provide all error-corrected read files to `clc_novo_assemble`:

     clc_novo_assemble -o clcse.fna -q \
     g_ju800_110714HiSeq300_1.clean.txt.gz g_ju800_110714HiSeq300_2.clean.txt.gz \